 Avoid One Size Fits All Agency Approach

 There is a tendency to put all of your brand eggs in one big basket.
 Whether you are a large brand that has conducted a lengthy RFP or a smaller start up who is going with a friend’s recommendation, forget the one-size-fits-all approach to choosing an agency.
-To conduct authentic campaigns you need experts.
+To conduct authentic campaigns you need experts who intimately understands the landscape (hint: women).
 If women are a target audience for you, then work on a campaign with a team of women who know the demographic.
 The approach works well with respect to function too; it’s better to find a digital agency and a PR agency that work well together but have core expertise rather than a firm with a laundry list of what they can do.
-Today, there are many ‘networks’ of experts that are nimble, cost-effective and can meet your needs.

 A/B Test Advertising

 Test, test, test.
 Even if you are a small brand, you can effectively test messages on different audiences and determine an approach.
 There are several ways to conduct targeted marketing tests, including a variety of landing page services, that give you the flexibility of testing messages to audiences.
 You can also A/B test emails and parts of your website.
 Take the time to talk to your audience in an authentic voice, highlighting the key benefits of your product or service that differentiate you from the competition.
 Do this right and you will capture a bit of that trillion in consumer spending available to women around the world.